How Much Does the MCAT Cost? The REAL Costs Analyzed

 2 | Time and Energy

 The amount of time you need to spend studying for the MCAT could prevent you from finding a full-time or part-time job, which will also put a drain on your finances.
-Depending on when you plan to take the test, you could be trying to juggle your college coursework along with preparing the other components of your medical school primary application, including an enticing personal statement, strong letters of recommendation, and a notable work and activities section.
+Depending on when you plan to take the test, you could be trying to juggle your college coursework along with preparing the other components of your medical school primary application, including an enticing personal statement, strong letters of recommendation, and a notable Work and Activities section.

 Finding the time and energy to fulfill all of your obligations and study for the MCAT is extremely challenging.
 When determining the true costs of the MCAT, it’s important to remember that this monumental test won’t only affect your wallet.